 Jesus - Jesus welcomes all to the Church, as it is a place of healing and a place where champions, saints, are raised up through the power of God's grace, the Holy Spirit.
 The words above Jesus say St. Jude of the Lake.
-(The IC means Jesus and XC means Christ)

-Baptismal Font - The baptismal font reminds us of our baptism whereby we become adopted sons and daughters of God through the Power of the Holy Spirit, sharing the very life of God in us.
+Baptismal Font - The

+baptismal font reminds us of our baptism whereby we become adopted sons and daughters of God through the Power of the Holy Spirit, sharing the very life of God in us.
 We are called to be faithful to our baptism.
 Mary with the child Jesus and Joseph stand next to the cross.
 We are so grateful for what God has done for us in enabling us to be called children of God